HeicoDev/FBOneTools/README.md

 Game files or any other form of copyrighted materials will NOT be shipped with this tool!
 Everybody must provide the game files on his own.
 I do NOT support piracy in any way, so if you face issues, first make sure that you own a legal copy of the game!

-BFBC2 Toolkit © 2020 Nico Hellmund is licensed under GNU General Public License v3.0.
+BFBC2Toolkit © 2020 Nico Hellmund is licensed under GNU General Public License v3.0.